wallarm/product-documentation/docs/latest/user-guides/search-and-filters/custom-report.md

 ## CSV report

-CSV report may include several CSV files, one for each type of event - attack, incident, vulnerability - each CSV has a maximum of 10,000 events, sorted by the events with the most hits.
+A report may include several CSV files, one for each type of event - attack, incident, vulnerability - each CSV has a maximum of 10,000 events, sorted by the events with the most hits.